ayuthmang/Warcraft-StateCheck/README.md

 # Warcraft III State Check

-Warcraft III State Check is the program that contain ability to check current state in Warcraft III game.
+Warcraft III State Check is the program that contain ability to check current state in Warcraft III game for patch 1.26a .

 This program has more abilities such as: